Tech-at-DU/ACS-1710-Web-Architecture/Assignments/04-Databases.md

 **HINT**: If you're having trouble with this step, look at examples of using the [update_one](https://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.update_one) operation!

+To update a plant use `mongo.db.plants.update_one()`.
+This method takes search-params and changes.
+Both are dictionaries, the first describes the object you want to update, and the second contains the properties and values that should be updated in that object.

+The `changes` dictionary should look the same as the `new_plant` in the create route but, you will update the properties with values from the form, get those values from the `request` object.
+You'll need to wrap this in the another dictionary with one key `$set`.
+Something like: `{ '$set': updated_plant }`

+The search-params should include the `_id` of the plant you are editing.
+You should take the string `plant_id` and pass that to the `ObjectId()` function to turn it into a Mongo id.

 ### Delete Plant

 Complete the TODOs in the `delete()` route to delete the plant with the given id.